Trump threatens to end insurance payments if no healthcare bill

 In response, Trump on Friday again suggested that his administration would let the Obamacare program “implode.”
 He has weakened enforcement of the law’s requirement for individuals to buy insurance, threatened to cut off funding and sought to change plan benefits through regulations.

-Meanwhile, some congressional Republicans were still trying to find a way forward on healthcare reform.
+Meanwhile, some congressional Republicans were still trying to find a way forward on healthcare.

-Senator Lindsey Graham said in a statement issued late on Friday that he and two other Republican senators, Dean Heller and Bill Cassidy, met with Trump after the defeat to discuss Graham's proposal to take tax money raised by Obamacare and send it back to the states in the form of healthcare block grants.
+Senator Lindsey Graham said in a statement issued late on Friday that he and two other Republican senators, Dean Heller and Bill Cassidy, had met with Trump after the defeat to discuss Graham's proposal to take tax money raised by Obamacare and send it back to the states in the form of healthcare block grants.

 Graham said the move would end Democrats' drive for a national single-payer healthcare system by putting states in charge.